Dowell-Lab/FStitch/README.md

 **UPDATE**

-An additional file is now part of the standard output from the module.
+An additional file is now generated as part of the module output.
 The original annotation with `original_length` and `end_length` in the 7th and 8th columns will now be saved.
 This may be helpful in filtering out genes that were merged with metagene regions or for isoform filtering/analysis.

 The following are the required and optional arguments: